 When the beets are cool enough to handle, slip their peels off.
 You can use a paring knife if you like, but you can also marvel at how easily the peels come off with just a rub of your fingers.
 Your fingers may get a little red, so wear gloves if you want to avoid stained hands.

 Serve peeled roasted beets as-is, with a drizzle of olive oil and a sprinkle of salt.
-Or slice and use them in salads - these are 10 Beet Salads to get you started.
+Or slice and use them in salads.
+These Great Beet Salads will get you started.